Chat with us, powered by LiveChat

 The eligible programs/course(s) are listed here.

-If I apply for a program/course(s) and am unable to start, can I use the scholarship for a future start date?
+If I apply for a course(s) and am unable to start, can I use the scholarship for a future course?

 Due to the limited funds and available program/course(s) seats, we ask that you only apply if you are sure you can make the time to focus on the program/course(s).
 And – we understand that life happens.
 Please reach out to our Enrollment Coach team as soon as you realize you will not be able to complete the program/course(s).